ngyz96/BS4020/README.md

 ---
 By: Ng Yong Zhi
 ## Disclaimer
-This repository contains all the scripts used in fulfilment of the requirements for BS4020 Final Year Project.
+This repository contains all the scripts used in fulfilment of the requirements for BS4020 Final Year Project at School of Biological Sciences, Nanyang Technological University.
 I do not claim ownership of any of the softwares used in the process.

 ## Structure
 The folders for the different steps of analysis are in their respective folders.